github/codeql/docs/codeql/codeql-language-guides/abstract-syntax-tree-classes-for-working-with-ruby-programs.rst

 In other words, there is effectively a call to the SetterMethodCall_ ``foo=`` on ``x`` with argument ``__synth_0 = y``, followed by a read of the ``__synth_0`` variable.

-In CodeQL, this is implemented by syntheisizing AstNode_ instances corresponding to this desugared version of the code.
+In CodeQL, this is implemented by synthesizing AstNode_ instances corresponding to this desugared version of the code.

 Note that both the original AssignExpr_ and the desugared SetterMethodCall_ versions are both available to CodeQL queries, and it is usually not necessary to be aware of any desugaring that may take place.
 However, if a codebase explicitly uses ``x.foo=(y)`` SetterMethodCall_ syntax, then this will not be found by a query for AssignExpr_ instances.